-- Covers container of water with a lid.
+- The water container covers with a lid.

-- Saves some lighted candles or fuel lamps.
+- Please saves some lighted candles or fuel lamps.

 - Do not go through floodwaters to avoid being electrocuted and contracting illnesses.

-- If there is a need to move to an evacuation center, follow those instructions.
+- If there is a need to move to an evacuation centre, follow those instructions.